 Main Street Life, the younger of Maboneng’s two developments, is a transformed 1970s industrial building that houses a variety of establishments.
 It opened its doors to the public in 2010.

 The top floor of Main Street Life is taken up by the 12 Decades Johannesburg Art Hotel, where each individually designed room represents one of the past 12 decades of Johannesburg’s history.
+It's interesting and artsy accommodation in Gauteng.

 Besides the hotel, Main Street Life also includes apartments, a rooftop events venue and retail stores.
 On the ground floor, Johannesburg’s independent cinema, the Bioscope, screens local, international and classic films that don’t usually make it to the mainstream cinema circuit.